premgopalan/svinet/README.md

    65	 17 22 43 54

    The above line says node with id 65 is a member of communities 17, 22, 43, 54.
 The community ids are arbitrary.
+See detailed_readme.txt.

 3. *Comparing communities to results from other methods*